arijitdey22/arijitdey22.github.io/index.md

   <div style="flex: 1; min-width: 250px;">

-  ### Arijit Dey
+    <h2>Arijit Dey</h2>

-  Welcome!
-I am a second-year Ph.D. student in the Department of Statistical Science at Duke University, with a strong research interest in Bayesian statistics, causal inference, and clinical trial design.
+    <p>Welcome!
+I am a second-year Ph.D. student in the Department of Statistical Science at Duke University, with a strong research interest in Bayesian statistics, causal inference, and clinical trial design.</p>

-  Prior to joining Duke, I earned my M.Sc. in Statistics from the Indian Institute of Technology Kanpur (IITK) and my B.Sc. from Ramakrishna Mission Residential College, Narendrapur.
-Over the years, I have worked on a range of methodological and applied projects, spanning semiparametric modeling, power and precision-based sample size calculation, and efficient MCMC diagnostics.
+    <p>Prior to joining Duke, I earned my M.Sc. in Statistics from the Indian Institute of Technology Kanpur (IITK) and my B.Sc. from Ramakrishna Mission Residential College, Narendrapur.
+Over the years, I have worked on a range of methodological and applied projects, spanning semiparametric modeling, power and precision-based sample size calculation, and efficient MCMC diagnostics.</p>

-  Currently, I am working on extending statistical methods for analyzing skewed outcomes in Sequential Multiple Assignment Randomized Trials (SMART), and exploring computationally scalable techniques in high-dimensional Bayesian inference.
+    <p>Currently, I am working on extending statistical methods for analyzing skewed outcomes in Sequential Multiple Assignment Randomized Trials (SMART), and exploring computationally scalable techniques in high-dimensional Bayesian inference.</p>

   </div>

 </div>